torden/cpulimit/README.md

 [![Build Status](https://travis-ci.org/torden/cpulimit.svg?branch=master)](https://travis-ci.org/torden/cpulimit)

-This project is CPULimit Patch for VM's CPU resource control,Forked from cpulimit project in sf.org

-See the this project based on CPULimit Project : http://cpulimit.sourceforge.net/
+This CPULimit Project is not Original. it does patched a few features based on CPULimit Project (v1.1) in sf.org

 ```
-original cpulimit is written by Angelo Marletta.
+cpulimit is written by Angelo Marletta.
+Thx Angelo, your project helped to my task
 ```

 ## How to Work

-* Monitoring Target process usage cpu resource (kernel time)
+* Real-Time Monitoring the Target process's cpu resource usage (-p) (expressed in percentage, not in cpu time)
-* If target process cpu usage is 100% over, "STOP" signal send to target process
+* If target process cpu usage is over the limit (-l), "STOP" signal send to target process.
-* If target process cpu usage is 100% under, "CONTINUE" signal send to target process
+* If target process cpu usage is under the limit (-l), "CONTINUE" signal send to stopped process.

 ## List of Patches

 * Support Daemonization
-* Support Detecting Multi CPU Limit working about same process
+* Support Detecting Multiple CPU Limit working about same process
-* Support SysLog
+* Support Logging to SysLog
-* Support make a full static binary for use on the multi platform
+* Support Make a static binary for use on the multiple platform
-* Support Some feature control command line options
+* Support Few features control by command line options
-* Patched very long kernel time issue
+* Patched very longer kernel time issue
-* Patched minor bug and issue
+* Patched Minor bugs and Issue

 ## Tested